1thirty-five/ScholarSync/README.md

 ## Contact

-For issues or suggestions, please contact 1ThirtyFive or  at holofoil79@gmail.com or open an issue on GitHub.
+For issues or suggestions, please contact 1ThirtyFive (holofoil79@gmail.com) / Raaaaj360 ()  or open an issue on GitHub.